T

 cafe

-A popular breakfast and brunch spot known for its creative pancake flavors, unique egg dishes, and lively atmosphere.
-Expect a wait, but it's worth it.
+A lively and popular breakfast and brunch spot known for its creative pancake flights, unique egg dishes, and fun atmosphere.
+Expect a wait, but it's often worth it.

 2. Midday